alex-hhh/ActivityLog2/doc/session-df.md

-# Some notes on using session data frames
+# Session data-frames% objects

 Session data is loaded into a `data-frame%` object (defined in "data-frame.rkt") by `session-df`.
-Data frames are used to store in memory the data for the activities, all data operations are done on these data frame objects
+Data frames contain track data for a session, all data operations and plotting is done on these data frame objects.

-This document describes the contents of the data frame object as created by `session-df`
+This document describes the contents of the data frame object as created by `session-df`.

-## Properties in a data frame
+## Properties

-The following properties are present:
+The data-frame% object can store a set of properties, which are key - value mappings.
+The following properties are present in the session data frame, while other parts of the application can attach additional properties:

 * **is-lap-swim?** is #t if this is a swim activity
 * **session-id** the database id for the session (A_SESSION.id)